rat10/nng/transclusion.md

 - inclusion is defined on graph literals, whereas transclusion is defined on graph sources, and
 - inclusion is not transitive, but transclusion is.

-There is little difference to `owl:imports`, but it seems prudent to define a new property for a task so central to this proposal.
+There is little, if any, difference to `owl:imports`, but it seems prudent to define a new property for a task so central to this proposal.